 The anime’s story is based on the Isekai Maou to Shoukan Shoujo no Dorei Majutsu light novel series by writer Yukiya Murasaki and illustrator Takahiro Tsurusaki.
-Published by Kodansha since December 2014, the book series is up to Volume 10 as of June 2018.
-The release date for Volume 11 has not been announced, but the author has been averaging two to three books per year, so the next book could come out either in Fall 2018 or Winter 2019.
+Published by Kodansha since December 2014, the book series is up to Volume 11 as of October 2, 2018.
+The release date for Volume 12 has not been announced, but the author has been averaging two to three books per year, so the next book should come out in the first half of 2019.

 Starting in 2015, mangaka Naoto Fukuda began serializing the Isekai Maou to Shoukan Shoujo no Dorei Majutsu manga series.
 As of July 9, 2018, the manga is up to Volume 7, which includes up through Chapter 34.

 The English translation of the How NOT to Summon a Demon Lord novel series is being published by J-Novel Club while Seven Seas Entertainment is handling the English manga translation.
-The English books are up to Volume 4, while Volume 5 is scheduled to release on October 8, 2018.
-The English manga only started being sold in June 2018, so Volume 2 comes out on September 25, 2018, while Volume 3 will release on February 26, 2019.
+The English books reached up to Volume 5 as of October 8, 2018.
+The English manga only started being sold in June 2018, so Volume 2 came out on September 25, 2018, while Volume 3 will release on February 26, 2019.

 It’s quite notable that the English version of the title changed the meaning entirely.
 Directly translated from Japanese, the title references the demon lord from another world, but it also talks about the summoning magic of a slave girl.